-() Use the bare front panel board as a template for drilling your front panel (an Altoids tin, or your own plastic or metal case).
+() Use the bare front panel board as a template to drill your front panel (an Altoids tin, or your own plastic or metal one).
+I use the bottom of the Altoids tin as my "front panel".
 Drill small 1/32" guide holes for the switches, LEDs, D-connector mounting holes, and 4-pin power connector P4.
 Then remove the PC board, and drill the holes to their final sizes.
-Use a "step" drill bit, which won't tear the very thin metal of an Altoids box (this is a long drill bit with a single cutting edge that has steps in it to drill a dozen or so sizes of holes from 1/8" to 1/2").
+Use a "step" drill bit, which won't tear the very thin metal (this is a long drill bit with a single cutting edge with steps in it to drill a dozen or so sizes from 1/8" to 1/2").
 The D-connector opening will have to be cut out with a nibbler or a lot of hand filing.